tulir/mauflag/README.md

 After creating a flag, you can call the functions it has as you like.
 After configuring the flag, you can call one of the type functions to set the flag type and get a pointer to the value.

 ```go
 var myStringFlag = flag.Make().ShortKey("s").LongKey("my-string-flag").Default("a string").String()
 ```
 This example creates a flag that takes string values.
 The flag can be set using `-s` or `--my-string-flag`.
 If the input doesn't contain a value for the flag the value will be `a string`

+More docs, including all values supported by default, can be found from [godoc.org/maunium.net/go/mauflag](https://godoc.org/maunium.net/go/mauflag)

 ## Custom values
 All value containers must implement the `Value` interface.
 It contains two functions: